miscellane/infrastructure/cloud/amazon/internetprotocol/README.md

 <br>

-## Amazon EMR Program & Azure SQL Databases
+## Amazon EMR Programs & Azure SQL Databases

 Focusing on interactions with databases outwith of AWS, and using Azure SQL as an example, in order to seamlessly read data from an Azure SQL Database a set of security conditions must be met.
 In general, and in addition to all